alexshi0000/Astrocom/README.md

 # Astrocom
-Simple user-definable simulator rendered in real time. no strings attached, except one ...
+A simple user-definable simulator rendered in real time. no strings attached, except one ...

 ## Description
 Includes a BH implementation with option to set open angle > 0.5.
 Improves computational complexity but force calculation accuracy has been justly reduced.
 Good for larger scale computations with cheap hardware.
 If open angle <= 0.5, algorithm returns back into traditional nlogn complexity.